casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ```

-Then, add your imports in the main.rs file along with other imports
+Then, add your imports in the main.rs file along with other imports.

 ```rust